MicrosoftDocs/Viva/Viva/glint/reports/team-summary-enable-manage.md

 ---
 title: Enable and manage the Team Summary dashboard
-description: Team Summary is an enhanced survey results dashboard for managers which captures employee feedback as an easy-to-use and insightful experience for sharing with their teams.
-It is easily enabled from the Viva Glint admin dashboard. ms.author: JudithWeiner
+description: Team Summary is an enhanced survey results dashboard for managers, which captures employee feedback as an easy-to-use and insightful experience for sharing with their teams.
+It's easily enabled from the Viva Glint admin dashboard. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry